Luminoid/blog/source/_posts/ES6-Features.md

 // Array.from(): create a new Array instance from an array-like or iterable object.
 Array.from({length: 5}, (v, i) => i * i); // [ 0, 1, 4, 9, 16 ]

-// Array.of(): create a new Array instance with a variable number of arguments, Array.of(3);        // [ 3 ]
+// Array.of(): create a new Array instance with a variable number of arguments.
+Array.of(3);        // [ 3 ]
 Array.of(1, 2, 3);  // [ 1, 2, 3 ]